- Linto Thomas

 LLEXT heap:

-CONFIG_LLEXT_HEAP_SIZE determines the heap size of llext , this is where the extension is kept while loading, the size of heap can be increased as needed depending on the available ram size.
+LLExt heap is the heap allocated from the RAM using k_heap_alloc for loading an extension module.
+CONFIG_LLEXT_HEAP_SIZE determines the heap size in llext , this is where the extension is kept when loaded, the size of heap can be increased as needed depending on the available ram size.

 Flash operations